 3. Electrical Safety

 Ensure power sources are turned off and equipment is correctly grounded before working on electrical components.
 The use of insulated tools must be advised to workers when working with electrical systems to avoid the dangers of electrocution.
-Working on live circuits increases the potential hazards linked with electrical-related injuries thus; only qualified personnel should work on such equipment.
+Working on live circuits increases the potential hazards linked with electrical-related injuries; thus, only qualified personnel should work on such equipment.

 4. Ladder Safety

 Use the right ladder for the job, ensuring it is in good condition and can support your weight.
-It is important to follow this simple guideline, as falling constitutes one of the most common causes of on-job injuries.
+It is important to follow this simple guideline, as falling constitutes one of the most common causes of on-the-job injuries.
 Preventing falls is easy if you ensure the integrity of the ladder you’re working on and the stability of the surface on which the ladder is placed.
 Maintaining three points of contact when climbing is crucial in avoiding falls from ladders.

 5. Hazardous Substances